 5 Vaping Facts You Need to Know

 If you have thought about trying to kick a smoking habit, you’re not alone.
 Nearly 7 of 10 smokers say they want to stop.
 Quitting smoking is one of the best things you can do for your health — smoking harms nearly every organ in your body, including your heart.
 Nearly one-third of deaths from heart disease are the result of smoking and secondhand smoke.

-You might be tempted to turn to electronic cigarettes (e-cigarettes, vape pens, and other vaping devices) as a way to ease the transition from traditional cigarettes to not smoking at all.
+You might be tempted to turn to electronic cigarettes (e-cigarettes, vape pens, and other nondisposable and disposable vaping devices) as a way to ease the transition from traditional cigarettes to not smoking at all.
 But is smoking e-cigarettes (also called vaping) better for you than using tobacco products?
 Can e-cigarettes help you to stop smoking once and for all?
 Michael Blaha, M.D., M.P.H., director of clinical research at the Johns Hopkins Ciccarone Center for the Prevention of Heart Disease, shares health information about vaping.

 E-cigarettes heat nicotine (extracted from tobacco), flavorings and other chemicals to create an aerosol that you inhale.
 Regular tobacco cigarettes contain 7,000 chemicals, many of which are toxic.
 While we don’t know exactly what chemicals are in e-cigarettes, Blaha says “There’s almost no doubt that vaping exposes you to fewer toxic chemicals than smoking traditional cigarettes.”